royhenley/messinwithcode/README.md

 # messinwithcode
-A first GitHub repo to allow some for some messing about with code
+A first GitHub repo to allow some for some messing about with code.